 What is the Difference between Elements of Art and Principles of Art?

-On the other hand, 8 Principles of Art are Balance, Rhythm, Harmony, Contrast, Movement, Emphasis, Proportion, and Variety.
+On the other hand, the 8 Principles of Art are Balance, Rhythm, Harmony, Unity, Movement, Emphasis, Proportion, and Variety.
 These are principles that artists decide how they need to present in their artwork, and an artist cannot use the Principles without the Elements of Art.

-Composition of Art refers to the process of arranging Elements of Arts by an Artist using principles.
+Composition of Art refers to arranging Elements of Art by an Artist using principles.

 What is Balance in Art?